Baita Mountain Park (White Pagoda Hill)

 If you are even mildly fit, walking up is totally doable, but expect a lot of stairs.
 The upside is you can stop whenever you want and the views get better in layers.

 If you want to save your legs, there is a cable car option.
-One source lists pricing like CNY 45 up, CNY 30 down, CNY 55 round trip.
-Prices can change, so treat that as a ballpark and confirm on-site.
+Expect roughly CNY 45 up, CNY 30 down, CNY 55 round trip.
+Prices change, so confirm on-site.

 My honest take: if you only do the cable car both ways, it can feel a bit “in and out”.
 I like walking at least one direction, even if it is slow.